 Once you have edited your photos, you can add basic tags and organize them into albums or stories, the latter of which is a neat scrolling presentation of photos and accompanying text.
-Photobucket provides extensive support for selling prints: You can buy individual photos, photo books (starting at $1.99) or even things like fleece blankets and tablet cases with your photos on them.
+Photobucket also provides extensive support for selling prints: you can buy individual photos, photo books (starting at $1.99) or even things like fleece blankets and tablet cases with your photos on them.

-Regardless of the plan, you get a lot for your money, with unlimited storage of photos (each up to 150MB in size) and 1080p videos, and a good range of editing tools that are simple to use but powerful.
+Regardless of the plan, you get a lot for your money, with unlimited storage of photos (each up to 500MB in size) and 1080p videos, and a good range of editing tools that are simple to use but powerful.
 These won't replace Photoshop in a professional photographer's toolbox, but they are good enough to fix most common photography issues and tweak a photo.

 Unfortunately, there is no tagging, no printing and no way to edit photos online.
 Dropbox does offer a free collaborative editing tool, called Dropbox Paper, that is rather like Google Docs, but this doesn't offer photo-editing features.
 As such, Dropbox is a good option for photographers who want to back up photos, but not for those who want to catalog and permanently store their images.